Vision of Mercy Fellowship

 During the academic year, Kaszuba volunteers at Bike Newport as a Service Advocate.
 When presented with the opportunity to apply for the fellowship, she knew she couldn’t pass up the chance to serve during Bike Newport’s busiest season.
 Throughout the fellowship, Kaszuba helped to organize Bike Newport’s database, assisted with bike rentals and designed posters promoting the rental program.
 “I learned a lot during my time at Bike Newport and through my fellowship,” she said.
 “While I didn’t exactly know what my summer would consist of, I enjoyed it very much and had a great experience through this opportunity.”

-Major: Administration of justice, minor in psychology
+Major: Criminal justice and criminology, minor in psychology

 Fellowship site: Conexion Latina Newport

-Conexion Latina Newport supports the city’s Hispanic/Latino community.
+Conexion Latina Newport supports the city's Hispanic/Latino community.
 The organization offers resources such as home-buying workshops and vaccination clinics, works to address the root causes of immigration and seeks to provide a better life for immigrants on Aquidneck Island.
 During her fellowship, Keller experienced firsthand the difficulties that Spanish-speaking residents face when seeking support.
 She worked to spread the word about Conexion Latina to employers throughout Rhode Island, maintained the website and connected with immigration lawyers who could assist the organization.
-“Working alongside incredible people and learning more about the problems in the community were a great experience for me,” Keller said.
+"Working alongside incredible people and learning more about the problems in the community was a great experience for me," Keller said.